 In December 2012, Putin signed into a law a ban on the U.S. adoption of Russian children.
-According to Putin, the legislation—taking effect on January 1, 2013—aims to make it easier for Russians to adopt native orphans.
-The adoption ban has spurred international controversy, reportedly leaving nearly 50 Russian children—who were in the final phases of adoption with U.S. citizens at the time that Putin signed the law—in legal limbo.
+According to Putin, the legislation—which took effect on January 1, 2013—aimed to make it easier for Russians to adopt native orphans.
+The adoption ban spurred international controversy, reportedly leaving nearly 50 Russian children—who were in the final phases of adoption with U.S. citizens at the time that Putin signed the law—in legal limbo.

 Putin further strained relations with the United States the following year.
 U.S. President Barack Obama canceled a meeting with Putin that August.
 Obama called off his visit to Russia in reaction to Putin granting asylum to Edward Snowden.
 Snowden is wanted by the United States for leaking classified information from the National Security Agency.

 Around this time, Putin also upset many people with his new anti-gay laws.
-He has made it illegal for gay couples to adopt in Russia and has placed a ban on propagandizing "nontraditional" sexual relationships to minors.
-There have been calls to boycott the upcoming Winter Olympics to be held Sochi, Russia, because of Putin's violations of human rights.
+He made it illegal for gay couples to adopt in Russia and placed a ban on propagandizing "nontraditional" sexual relationships to minors.
+There were calls to boycott the Winter Olympics in Sochi, Russia, because of Putin's violations of human rights.